konvut/unibrains/README.md

 **[Next steps](#next-steps)**

 ### Getting started
-To get started, create a directory for each tag for which you would like to have a separate template in Google Tag Manager.
+To get started, create a directory for each tag that you would like to have a separate template for in Google Tag Manager.

 Each tag's directory should contain:
   * Your tag type implementation file (with a .tpl suffix)